peter88213/novelyst/docs/help/basic_concepts.md

 You can assign a status to each "Normal" type scene via context menu or Scene menu.

 - Newly created scenes are set to "Outline" by default.
-- Word counts by status appear in project properties.
+- Word counts by status appear in the "Book" properties.

 ---